3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 * Suggest changes in places where you see such a need.

 These rules are only a sample but improve the whole process.
-We know situations where tasks is going fast to verification, after which it turns out that the task is incomplete and we need turn it back to the left.
+We know situations where tasks are going fast to verification, after which it turns out that the task is incomplete and we need to turn it back to the left.
 When the checks show such errors, we try to first determine the degree of completion of the card, and then decide whether the card must return or sometimes we split cards and move part of result to Verification and other part to ToDo.
 In our field there are